nsidc/granule-metgen/README.md

 * You can skip this step if you've already made an .ini file and prefer editing it manually (any text editor will work).
-* An existing configuration file can also be copied and renamed to be used for a different data set, just be sure to update the data_dir, auth_id, version, and provider!
+* An existing configuration file can also be copied and renamed to be used for a different data set, just be sure to update the data_dir, auth_id, version, provider, and any other details!
-* Make sure to confirm the configuration file's checksum_type is set to SHA256.
+* The configuration file's checksum_type should always be set to SHA256.

 ```
 metgenc init --help